slack-ruby/slack-ruby-client/README.md

-websocket_proxy | Connect via proxy, include `:origin` and `:headers`. store_class     | Local store class name, default is an in-memory `Slack::RealTime::Stores::Store`. start_options   | Options to pass into `rtm.start`, default is `{}`.
+websocket_proxy | Connect via proxy, include `:origin` and `:headers`. store_class     | Local store class name, default is an in-memory `Slack::RealTime::Stores::Store`. start_options   | Options to pass into `rtm.start`, default is `{}`. logger          | Optional `Logger` instance that logs RealTime requests and socket data.

-Note that the RealTime client uses a Web client to obtain the WebSocket URL via [rtm.start](https://api.slack.com/methods/rtm.start), configure Web client options via `Slack::Web::Client.configure` as described above.
+Note that the RealTime client uses a Web client to obtain the WebSocket URL via [rtm.start](https://api.slack.com/methods/rtm.start).
+While `token` and `logger` options are passed down from the RealTime client, you may also configure Web client options via `Slack::Web::Client.configure` as described above.

 See a fully working example in [examples/hi_real_time](examples/hi_real_time/hi.rb).